 • A microservice is designed to serve a specific purpose, so application development becomes simple.

-• It is easier and faster to make code changes using microservices because the changes are smaller and simpler compared to a complex integrated application.
+• Making code changes using microservices is easier and faster because the changes are smaller and simpler compared to a complex integrated application.

-• They are scalable; hence easy to deploy additional instances or change of service.
+• They are scalable; hence, deploying additional instances or change of service is easy.

 • A microservice is fully tested and validated.
 Thus, developers can presume the integrity of new applications without continual testing.

-It is an autonomous lightweight software program that gathers and processes IT resource usage data.
-These monitors can exist in various formats like Monitoring Agent, Resource Agent, Polling Agent.
+It is an autonomous, lightweight software program that gathers and processes IT resource usage data.
+These monitors can exist in various formats, such as Monitoring Agents, Resource Agents, and Polling Agents.

 A monitoring agent is an intermediary and event-driven program that thrives as a service agent and exists along the communication paths.
 It monitors and analyses dataflows and is used to measure network traffic and message metrics.